EggzYy/bioprocess-web/UPDATED_TASK_LIST.md

 2. Create Docker configuration for easy deployment
 3. Write user guide for application usage

-The application backend is **100% complete and validated**.
-The main remaining work is frontend integration and deployment preparation.
+The application backend requires further development and validation to match the legacy calculations.
+Frontend integration and deployment preparation remain outstanding.